nlovell/laravel_qna_platform/README.md

 #### 9: Act Two - The Database Boogie

+We set up some Database stuff here.
+XAMPP SQL FTW.

 #### 10: Building Migrations pt 1

+Oh.
+Well, we didn't do anything here.

 #### 11: Building Migrations pt 2

+But here, I made a migration for the Terrible Questions for users to submit, and then imported it into the MySQL database using the command `php artisan migrate`

 ## Deviations from the course